nadah2023/Personalized-Chatbot-for-Dynamic-Responses/README.md

-# SciBot - AI Chatbot for Research Paper Understanding 🤖
+# SciBot - Your AI Assistant for Research Paper Comprehension🤖